hwi/HWIOAuthBundle/Resources/doc/1-setting_up_the_bundle.md

 composer require hwi/oauth-bundle php-http/guzzle6-adapter php-http/httplug-bundle
 ```

 Why `php-http/guzzle6-adapter`?
 We are decoupled from any HTTP messaging client thanks to [HTTPlug](http://httplug.io/).
+Using the guzzle6 adapter surely requires the [Guzzle HTTP Client](https://packagist.org/packages/guzzlehttp/guzzle) library to be installed as well or you will get a composer error.
+Check the [provided libraries](https://packagist.org/providers/php-http/client-implementation) when choosing your HTTP client library.

 Why `php-http/httplug-bundle`?
 This is the official [Symfony integration](https://packagist.org/packages/php-http/httplug-bundle) of HTTPlug.
 This makes it possible to provide the required HTTP client and message factory with ease.